New York Can you legally sell food from home in New York?

 Cottage Food Law

 A number of food products are allowed to be sold, but New York has specific restrictions that other states do not have.
-For instance, custom-ordered baked goods, like wedding cakes or custom decorated cookies, are not allowed under this law.
-New York is also the only state to allow candy without allowing chocolate or chocolate-dipped items.
+New York is the only state to allow candy without allowing chocolate or chocolate-dipped items.
 Also, some dry items must use commercially-processed ingredients, like spices, soup mixes, and nut mixes.
 All of these restrictions are unique to New York and are not found in other states’ cottage food laws.

 Selling Where can you sell homemade food products?